 The Covid-19 Pandemic has affected every citizen of this world.
 It has been a highly contagious and highly virulent virus that has a mortality rate up to 10 times greater than the typical flu!
 In this post, we aim to highlight lessons we can learn from Covid-19 and how we can take protective measures for ourselves, our families, and our communities.

-As of early October 2020, there have been more than 7 Million Americans infected with COVID-19, and over 200,000 deaths.
+As of January 2021, there have been more than 20 Million Americans infected with COVID-19, and over 350,000 deaths.
 This shocking death rate has disproportionately affected people with diabetes and obesity, and people of color, and people of advanced age.
 Respiratory droplets are the main cause of transmission of the SARS-CoV-2 virus.
 These droplets are released with talking, coughing, sneezing, and singing.
 Respiratory droplets usually reach the ground within 3 to 6 feet of the person of origin.
 There is likely some component of aerosolized spread indoors with limited ventilation, such that the virus may hang in the air for a period of time prior to dropping to the ground.
 Contact surface spread is another mode of transmission.
 The virus can be spread by asymptomatic, pre-symptomatic, and symptomatic individuals.
 The average time from exposure to symptoms is 5 days, with almost all people developing symptoms within 12 days of exposure.
 There is a great range of symptoms for infected individuals from no symptoms to respiratory failure, and multi-organ failure and death.
 For hospitalized patients, 20% will need intensive care.
 The most common symptoms are fever, dry cough, shortness of breath, fatigue, and muscle aches; and additionally, there can be symptoms of nausea/vomiting or diarrhea, headache, weakness, runny nose, and loss of smell or taste.
 Complications may include pneumonia, acute respiratory distress, liver injury, cardiac injury, kidney injury, clotting events, impaired consciousness, and shock.
 The diagnosis is made by PCR testing of a nasopharyngeal swab for the SARS-CoV-2 virus.
 As the false negative rate of the test can be 20% or more depending on the timing of the test with symptoms, it is possible to also make the diagnosis clinically.
 Antibody testing may be done to confirm previous infection.
 However, a positive antibody test does not necessarily provide protection against future exposures.

 For patients undergoing fertility treatment, information from a recent basic science study concluded that the SARS-CoV-2 virus was not present in the semen or testicular tissue of infected men.
 The same research group had scare human ovarian tissue to study; and studied the ovarian tissue of primates with results showing a lack of receptors for the virus, suggesting that long term impact on ovarian function is unlikely.